Additive Manufacturing Software & Tools | Autodesk

 Learn more about additive manufacturing software with these top questions frequently asked by users.

-Additive manufacturing offers several eco-friendly and sustainability benefits, including opportunities to minimise waste, optimise designs, reduce energy consumption, simplify supply chains and enable sustainable production practises.
+Additive manufacturing offers several eco-friendly and sustainability benefits, including opportunities to minimize waste, optimize designs, reduce energy consumption, simplify supply chains, and enable sustainable production practices.

 Additive manufacturing is used to produce lighter, stronger parts and systems with much greater efficiency.
 It has uses across a variety of industries including: